 – You’re so pale, he said.
 From now on I’m going to take care of you.
 I won’t let her abuse you anymore.

 So he’d been talking to Elsa.
-I asked him how his mother liked her.
+I asked him if his mother got along with her.

 – Elsa’s exaggerated a lot, I managed to say.
 I actually meant to say to you that…